 Bubble lets you define some general styles for your elements.
 Each new application you start comes with a set of preset styles.
 This will let you organize your app design in a better way, as you'll just need to modify the style once for all the elements to be restyled accordingly.
 This also saves some space in your app, and will lead to faster loads as the styling data is shared by all elements that use the a similar style.

-You can create a from the Style Tab by clicking on 'New Style', or from an element itself.
-When you do so, the current properties of the element will be used as a base for the newly created style.
-This is in particular useful when you find yourself using the same design for a few elements, but haven't thought about creating a style yet.
+You can create a from the Style tab by clicking on 'New Style', or from an element itself.
+When you do so from an element, the current properties of the element will be used as a base for the newly created style.
+This is particularly useful when you find yourself using the same design for a few elements, but haven't thought about creating a style yet.

 You can overwrite a condition that is included in a style at the element level; between a style's condition and an element's condition, if the same property is modified, the condition at the element level will win.

 Bubble offers some themes to help you find a visual identity for your app.
 As a new apps comes with a set of predefined styles, applying a theme to your app will overwrite these styles with different colors, angles, etc. Bubble already has themes inspired by various popular design libraries such as Bootstrap and Material Design.
 Note that when you apply a theme, the styles you have added to your app will not be modified.